pshirole/pranavshirole.github.io/_posts/2020-03-01-Clustering-Toronto-Neighborhoods.md

 ---
 layout: post
 title: Segmenting and Clustering Neighborhoods in Toronto
-tags: [segmentation, clustering, k-means, random data generation, web scraping]
+tags: [segmentation, clustering, k-means, random data, web scraping]
 ---

 In this blog post, we will explore neighborhoods in Toronto, Canada.